-Materials/Supplies and Fees
+Materials/Supplies and Ink Fee

 All materials will be discussed on the first class and throughout the semester.
-Students will be expected to purchase some allotted materials from the instructor and to purchase materials individually.
-In addition there is an ink fee of \$ 90.00 per student for the semester.
-This fee may increase due to unexpected increases in costs.
-The ink fee covers several materials, which will be discussed in class.
+Students will be expected to purchase materials individually in order to successfully complete assignments.
+A general list of materials is below and all materials students are expected to purchase will be discussed in class.
+In addition there is an ink fee of \$90.00 per student for the semester.
+The ink fee includes many materials that would be difficult for students to source or are cost prohibitive to purchase individually.

-INCLUDED IN LAB FEE:
+INCLUDED IN INK FEE:

-Linoleum Rags and Solvents Screen Emulsion

-Relief Inks All cleaning supplies and MANY other things

-Copper plate All etching grounds

-Etching Inks Tarleton for etching (and other hard to find etching supplies)
+Linoleum Rags and Solvents Screen Emulsion Relief Inks All cleaning supplies and MANY other things Copper plate All etching grounds Etching Inks Tarleton for etching (and o ther hard to find etching supplies)